 - 3.2 The Fraud Act 2006 came into force on 15th January 2007.
-It created a single offence of fraud which can be committed in three separate ways: - Fraud by false representation; - Fraud by failing to disclose information where there is a legal duty to do so; and - Fraud by abuse of position. - 3.3 Theft: "A person shall be guilty of theft if he/she dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it" (Theft Act 1968). - 3.4 Corruption: For the purpose of this policy corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
-Examples include accepting bribes or incentives during procurement processes, seeking to influence others through the the offering of, giving, soliciting or acceptance of an inducement or reward.
+It created a single offence of fraud which can be committed in three separate ways: - Fraud by false representation; - Fraud by failing to disclose information where there is a legal duty to do so; and - Fraud by abuse of position. - 3.3 Theft: "A person shall be guilty of theft if he/she dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it" (Theft Act 1968). - 3.4 Corruption: For the purpose of this policy, corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
+Examples include accepting bribes or incentives during procurement processes, seeking to influence others through the offering of, giving, soliciting or acceptance of an inducement or reward. - 3.5 Irregularity: Any administrative or financial mistrust that comes about either by act or omission.